MINISTRYGmbH/morrow-core/docs/features.md

 In this example we execute the controller `Simple` from the *Feature* folder `app/features/Time/`.
 You will find this *Feature* as an example in the `features/` folder.
-The response will be appended to the ID `canvas` of the HTML source, but only if the word `home` is present on the URL path.
+The response will be appended to the ID `canvas` of the HTML source, but only if the word `home` is the only node in the URL path.

-So the first key (in the example `~^home$i~`) of the array is a regular expression that defines on which pages which *Features* should be executed.
+So the first key (in the example `~^home$~i`) of the array is a regular expression that defines on which pages which *Features* should be executed.
 You have to match the alias of the page.
 Use the `foreach` loop at the end of the definition to modify the rules in special cases.
 Useful if you have a rule like `~.*~` but there is one page where you want the feature not to be processed.